Guide

 Conclusion

-The repo and reverse repo rates are vital tools to manage the economy.
+The repo and reverse repo rates are vital tools for managing the economy.
 However, we must remember that the repo rate will always be higher than the reverse repo rate.
-Further, the RBI’s financial income is determined by the difference between these two rates.
+Further, the difference between these two rates determines the RBI's financial income.

 ;